elixir-lang/elixir/README.md

       acc + x
     end % => 6

-Notice that while parenthesis are optional for method invocations, function invocations *always* require parenthesis:
+Elixir also provides a shortcut syntax to invoke functions that is usually faster as it skips method lookup:

     my_function = -> (x, y) x + y

-    % This won't work and will raise undefined method my_function my_function 1, 2

-    % This works
-    my_function(1, 2)
+    my_function.(1, 2) % => 3

+In such cases, parenthesis are always required.

-Another cool extension Elixir adds to functions is the easy generation of anonymous functions.
+Another useful extension Elixir adds to functions is the easy generation of anonymous functions.
 For instance, suppose you have a list of cars and you want to get their names.
 A way to do that would be:

     cars.map -> (c) c.name